hsanchez/hsanchez.github.io/index.md

 used to both understand and evaluate complex software systems and to produce more reliable and secure software.

-I was the PI on DARPA Social Cyber and has successfully contributed to several DARPA-funded efforts, including DARPA ARCOS and DARPA MUSE.
+I was the PI on DARPA Social Cyber and have successfully contributed to several DARPA-funded efforts, including DARPA ARCOS and DARPA MUSE.
 As a DARPA Social Cyber PI, I developed data-driven software introspection technology to protect open-source project software supply chains from social and technical attacks.